JohnnyD1776/JohnnyD1776/README.md

-👋 Hi, I’m @JohnnyD, a seasoned iOS and Mac App Developer.
+👋 Hi, I’m @JohnnyD1776, a seasoned iOS and Mac App Developer.

 🌱 Skilled in Swift, SwiftUI, UIKit, and all things Apple ecosystems.